Canada Child Benefit: Working Income Supplement (WIS)

-The law implementing the new benefit is adopted by the House of Commons in September 1992 and received royal assent on 15 October 1992.
+The law implementing the new benefit is adopted by the House of Commons in September 1992 and received royal assent on October 15, 1992.
 The National Council on Social Welfare supported the reform as a step in the right direction but pointed out that most families receiving social assistance payments or unemployment insurance payments would not be eligible to the earned-income supplement, hence reducing the impact of the new benefit in reducing child poverty.

 However, it has been found that, due to cutbacks to social assistance, the impact of this program in reducing child poverty is negligible.

+The maximum amount of the WIS was increased in the 1996 Canadian federal budget, reaching $750 in July 1997 and $1,000 in July 1998.

 Canada Child Tax Benefit (CCTB, 1998–2016)

 The federal finance minister, Paul Martin, announced in the 1997 Canadian federal budget the gradual replacement of the Child Tax Benefit by a new Canada Child Tax Benefit (CCTB) that combines the CTB and the WIS into a single enhance payment to increase benefit levels for low-income families.
 The roll-out of the CCTB was scheduled in two steps: